 The cordless scanner provides immediate feedback in the form of a "good read" indication with a green LED on the scanner and an audible beep.
-If using a Granit scanner, the scanner also vibrates.
 This indicates that the bar code has been scanned correctly and the base or Access Point has acknowledged receiving the data.
 This is possible since the cordless system provides two-way communication between the scanner and the base or Access Point.